HexRweb/GhostHunter-server/README.md

  - Host (`host`) - the host to listen on.
 Does not have a default, which means it will listen on `::` or `0.0.0.0`
  - GhostHunter Class Options (`ghostHunter`) - An object containing options to proxy to the GhostHunter Class upon initialization.
 Defaults to an empty object
  - Refresh Interval (`refreshInterval`) - How often to refresh the index.
 Will not refresh if a falsy value is provided.
 Defaults to 6 hours
+ - Allowed Origins (`allowedOrigins`) - The origins which are allowed to access the endpoint, enforced by hostname.
+An array _must_ be provided.
+Note: the check is pretty lenient in terms of origin requirements because enforcing is done by hostname (and not host).

 #### Example